 Our systems meet or exceed all CDC recommendations for minimizing exposure to COVID-19.

-Five key employees have completed COVID-19 Compliance Officer training, and the Playhouse continues to get best-in-class advice from leading epidemiologists.
+Five key employees have completed COVID-19 Compliance Officer training, and the Playhouse continues to get best-in-class advice from leading public health experts.

 We have asked all our staff, volunteers, actors, directors, designers, and crew to be fully vaccinated before they return to the building.